kurnyaannn/kurnyaannn.github.io/README.md

 ## About this repo

-If you wanna know about this repo, i suggest you read [this](https://kurnyaannn.github.io/blog/hello-world) first.
+If you wanna know more about this repo, i suggest you read [this](https://kurnyaannn.github.io/blog/hello-world) first.

 ## Can i use this code for my own website ?